- 1 Overview

 - 6 The Bottom Line

-While requirements differ from lender to lender, what distinguishes traditional lenders from high risk auto loan lenders has to do with the type of criteria borrowers must meet in order to be approved for a sub-prime loan and whether or not a person is a good risk for an auto loan .
-Most traditional lenders require that applicants have been on their jobs for at least a year to be considered for approval.
-Traditional lenders and some of the more lenient lenders rely heavily on a person’s credit score to decide the risk of the lone.
-Credit scores provide lenders with a birds-eye-view of a person’s overall financial trustworthiness.
-Most traditional lenders will refuse to lend to someone with a score below 540 since borrowers with this low a score have most likely built up a history of charge-offs, late payments and repossession.
+While requirements differ from lender to lender.
+What separates traditional lenders from high risk auto loan lenders has to do with the type of criteria borrowers must meet.
+Most traditional lenders require that applicants have been on their jobs for at least a year to be approved for a sub-prime loan.
+Traditional lenders and some of the more forgiving lenders rely heavily on a person’s credit score to decide the risk of the loan.
+Credit scores provide lenders with an overall view of a person’s financial history.
+Most common lenders will refuse to lend to someone with a score below 540 since borrowers with this low a score have most likely built up a history of charge-offs, late payments and repossession.
 At this point, borrowers fall within the “no credit” category, and fail to get the high risk auto loans they need.

-With high risk auto loan lenders, no credit financing is common, though strict conditions apply for loan approval.
+With high risk auto loan lenders, no credit financing is common.
+Though strict conditions apply for auto loan approval, bad credit lenders adjust their conditions to favor bad credit auto loans.
 Lenders may request a minimum down payment amount of up to 20 percent.
 Most high risk lenders will charge a high interest rate due to the high risk nature of the loan.
 There are some dealer/ lenders that operate as “buy here/pay here” establishments and handle their own financing.
-Considering these lenders pretty much answer to no one as far as financing institutions and car manufacturers go, borrowers may be at considerable risk of buying poor quality cars.
+These lenders pretty much answer to no one as far as financing institutions and car manufacturers go, borrowers may be at considerable risk of buying poor quality cars and getting a bad auto loan.

 Choosing A Lender

 When shopping for high risk auto loans, high risk borrowers in particular have to be especially careful.
-Some lenders specializing in sub-prime auto loans attempt to take advantage of prospective borrowers by offering low-interest rates or low monthly payments if your credit is bad.
+Some lenders specializing in sub-prime auto loans attempt to take advantage of prospective borrowers by offering high-interest rates or longer monthly payments if your credit is bad.
 Ultimately, borrowers end up paying way too much for way too long on a car loan.
 This is where secure online quote comparisons and online auto loan calculators can come in handy.
-You can check our blog page for information about EMI calculator use for the buyer.
+You can check our resources page for information about our EMI calculator and how it can help with your car loan purchase.

 For financing purposes, credit unions are another way to go since they cater to their customers and oftentimes can offer the most competitive rates.
 Most credit unions will offer their members better rates and are more likely to look past your credit history than a traditional lender.